Words

 ### The Importance of Time Management

-In short, getting good at managing your time is key to keeping stress in check.
-By prioritizing tasks, breaking projects into smaller steps, and using tools like to-do lists, calendars, and time-blocking, you can organize your workload better.
-This not only helps you feel less overwhelmed but also gives you a sense of control and achievement in both your personal and work life, which is great for your mental well-being.
+In short, managing your time well is a must for reducing stress.
+Prioritizing tasks, breaking projects into bite-sized steps, and using organizational tools help you feel less overwhelmed and give you a sense of control and achievement, which is great for your mental health.

 ### Seeking Social Support